-SHW 260.5 Points earned in rookie or Level 1 (Novice/Green) classes do not count toward World Show qualification or Incentive Fund payout.
+SHW 260.5 Points earned in rookie or Level I classes do not count toward World Show qualification or Incentive Fund payout.

-SHW 260.6 Points earned in Amateur, Youth and Open Levels 2 (intermediate/progressive) and 3 (open) will count toward World Show qualification.
+SHW 260.6 Points earned in Amateur, Youth and Open Levels 2 and 3 will count toward World Show qualification.

-SHW 260.7 Points earned in Amateur and Open Level 2 (intermediate/progressive) and 3 (open) will be eligible for AQHA Incentive Fund payout.
+SHW 260.7 Points earned in Amateur and Open Level 2 and 3 will be eligible for AQHA Incentive Fund payout.

 SHW260.8 Points in the amateur and youth divisions are to be compiled on a one horse - one amateur or one youth basis and will count toward any award so long as the amateur or youth ownership requirements are met as outlined.
-In the event the horse is sold, a new start will be made by the new exhibitor, except when a horse is repurchased or otherwise reacquired by the seller, in which event previously earned points will be reinstated.
+In the event the horse is sold, a new start will be made by the new exhibitor, except when a horse is repurchased or otherwise reacquired by the seller, in which event previously earned points will be reinstated except for World Show gualification.